Elsa’s Frozen Slime

 - Enjoy your Frozen Slime!
 You can play with it immediately or store in containers for future use.

-We Have Even More Great Slime Recipes From Kids Activities Blog:
+More Slime Recipes From Kids Activities Blog

 - Have a Pokemon fan at home?
 Try this slime pokemon